Office phone: 617-552-6525

 Regulating Female Penitents: Clare of Assisi and the 13th-Century Church (University of Pennsylvania Press, forthcoming).

-“Wondrous Words: Catherine of Siena’s Miraculous Reading and Writing According to the Early Sources,” in The Making of a Saint: Catarina da Siena, Tommaso Caffarini and Others, ed.
-Jeffrey Hamburger & Gabriela Signori (Brepols).
-In press.
+“Wondrous Words: Catherine of Siena’s Miraculous Reading and Writing According to the Early Sources,” in Catherine of Siena: The Creation of a Cult, ed.
+Jeffrey Hamburger & Gabriela Signori (Brepols 2013).

 “The ‘Lesser Sisters” in Jacques de Vitry’s 1216 Letter,” Franciscan Studies 69 (2011): 1-29.